zwave-js/node-zwave-js/docs/api/controller.md

 }
 ```

+> [!NOTE] Long Range capable regions are automatically preferred over their non-LR counterparts.
+This behavior can be disabled by setting the driver option `rf.upgradeToLRRegion` to `false`.

 > [!ATTENTION] Not all controllers support configuring the RF region.
 These methods will throw if they are not supported

 #### Configure TX powerlevel